edwinperaza/GridImageSearch/README.md

     - [ ] Required: Site (espn.com)
  * [ ] Required: Subsequent searches will have any filters applied to the search results
  * [X] Required: User can tap on any image in results to see the image full-screen
- * [ ] Required: User can scroll down “infinitely” to continue loading more image results (up to 8 pages)
+ * [X] Required: User can scroll down “infinitely” to continue loading more image results (up to 8 pages)

- * [ ] Required: The following advanced user stories are optional:
+The following advanced user stories are optional:
  * [ ] Advanced: Robust error handling, check if internet is available, handle error cases, network failures
  * [ ] Advanced: Use the ActionBar SearchView or custom layout as the query box instead of an EditText
  * [ ] Advanced: User can share an image to their friends or email it to themselves